renovatebot/renovate/docs/usage/noise-reduction.md

 ### Branch automerging

-Those of you familiar with GitHub might note that even if you automerge PRs, you're still going to get notifications (noise) anyway - one when the PR is created and another when it is merged.
+Those of you familiar with GitHub might note that even if you automerge PRs, you are still going to get notifications (noise) anyway - one when the PR is created and another when it is merged.
 For this reason we recommend you consider setting `automergeType=branch` which will mean:

 - Renovate first creates a branch and no PR